AcyOrt/acyort.github.io/sources/en/docs/template.md

 order: 4
 ---

-AcyOrt uses [swig](https://github.com/node-swig/swig-templates) as the default template engine
+Uses [swig](https://github.com/node-swig/swig-templates) as the default template engine

-You can customize the template engine by registering [renderer](https://github.com/acyortjs/renderer)
+You can customize the template engine by registering [renderer](/api/renderer/)

 ### Template structure